conors-code/conors-code/README.md

 ### Hi all
 I'm Conor, a developer and data analyst in Ireland.
 Welcome to my profile page.

-At present, I've workied for years on Java and JavaScript.
-Now I'm learning Rust & Solidity and kikcing off with GitHub (my workplaces have always used version control that *isn't* GitHub, so I'm new to it).
+I'd worked for years on Java and JavaScript.
+Now I'm learning Rust & Solidity and kicking off with GitHub (my workplaces have always used version control that *isn't* GitHub, so I'm new to it).
 Repos here will mostly reflect those technical interests. <br>
 During work hours I use SQL & PL/SQL, as well as SAS.
 Outside of those hours: Rust, JavaScript, Java, TypeScript, Substrate, and Solidity.
 Also practising project management techniques and lots of reading about strategy.

 I'm learning Rust because I'm interested in writing good, working code and Web3, Polkadot / Kusama mainly.
 I'm learning Solidity because it's the smart contract standard.